iiiatthew/baton-percipio/README.md

   help               Help about any command

 Flags:
-      --client-id string             The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string         The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) -f, --file string                  The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                         help for baton-precipio
+      --api-token string         required: The Percipio Bearer Token ($BATON_API_TOKEN) --client-id string         The client ID used to authenticate with ConductorOne ($BATON_CLIENT_ID) --client-secret string     The client secret used to authenticate with ConductorOne ($BATON_CLIENT_SECRET) -f, --file string              The path to the c1z file to sync with ($BATON_FILE) (default "sync.c1z") -h, --help                     help for baton-percipio
-      --log-format string            The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string             The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") -p, --provisioning                 This must be set in order for provisioning actions to be enabled ($BATON_PROVISIONING) --ticketing                    This must be set to enable ticketing support ($BATON_TICKETING) -v, --version                      version for baton-precipio
+      --log-format string        The output format for logs: json, console ($BATON_LOG_FORMAT) (default "json") --log-level string         The log level: debug, info, warn, error ($BATON_LOG_LEVEL) (default "info") --organization-id string   required: The Percipio Organization ID ($BATON_ORGANIZATION_ID) -p, --provisioning             This must be set in order for provisioning actions to be enabled ($BATON_PROVISIONING) --skip-full-sync           This must be set to skip a full sync ($BATON_SKIP_FULL_SYNC) --ticketing                This must be set to enable ticketing support ($BATON_TICKETING) -v, --version                  version for baton-percipio

-Use "baton-precipio [command] --help" for more information about a command.
+Use "baton-percipio [command] --help" for more information about a command.
 ```